macleginn/bivaltyp/content/languages/descriptions/Norwegian_Bokmal.md

 ![O.K.'s photo]({{ site_url_j }}/images/Kuznecova.jpg "O.K.'s photo")

 Olga Kuznecova elicited some preliminary data in 2013.
-In 2020, Maria Nordrum provided and analyzed the data in the capacity of a native speaker of {{ language_external }}.
+In 2020, Maria Nordrum provided and analyzed a fuller version of the data in the capacity of a native speaker of {{ language_external }}.
 Maria Nordrum used the Russian version of the questionnaire.

 ## How to cite
 > Nordrum, Maria & Olga Kuznecova.
 2021.
 Bivalent patterns in {{ language_external }}.